Kesara-Hansajith/GameofLife_using_CUDA12.6/README.md

 ### How to Play
 - Enter the width and height of the game board when prompted.
-- Choose the game mode (automatic or manual).
 - Observe the evolution of the grid based on the rules of the Game of Life.